-Jurisdiction Name: City of St. Augustine Agency Submitting Initiative (Sponsor): City of St. Augustine Contact Person: Jenny Wolfe Email Address: jwolfe@citystaug.com Phone Number: (904) 209-4326 Is this initiative new or a revision of an earlier initiative? ⊠ New □ Revision • ve consistent with the Guiding Objectives of the St. Johns County gy? ⊠ Yes 🗆 No Mitigation Initiative Title: Flood Mitigation and Resiliency for the Llambias H ouse Description: Located within the St. Augustine Town Pla House is designated a National Historic La buildings in the area that dates back to the (1565-1763) (National Park Service U.S. D Situated between the Matanzas River and Llambias House experiences high exposur from both the east and west along St. Fran weather events.
-Due to the significant histo available green space, the following mitiga alleviate the effects of flood hazards: • Site and Landscape Adaptations: Landsc • Temporary Protective Measures: Tempor Flood Gates The Llambias House allows for a unique of green or nature-based site infrastructure si occupies less than 10% of the total parcel. addition of trees that naturally offer resilien water through their root systems.
-The gree implementation of landscape berms that ca existing perimeter walls to offer protection Indmark and i first Spanish pepartment of Lake Maria S re to flood wa re to flood wa oric Street du pric value of t tion actions a rape Berm an rary Flood Wr pportunity in a ince the built This open s re as they ag on space also an work in col is one of the few Colonial Period the Interior 2020).
-Sanchez, the ter encroaching ring extreme his asset and the are proposed to d Additional Trees rap and Removable a cityscape to use infrastructure space allows the ge by intercepting allows the njunction with the
+Jurisdiction Name: City of St. Augustine Agency Submitting Initiative (Sponsor): City of St. Augustine Contact Person: Jenny Wolfe Email Address: jwolfe@citystaug.com Phone Number: (904) 209-4326 Is this initiative new or a revision of an earlier initiative? ⊠ New □ Revision • ve consistent with the Guiding Objectives of the St. Johns County gy? ⊠ Yes 🗆 No Mitigation Initiative Title: Flood Mitigation and Resiliency for the Llambias H ouse Description: Located within the St. Augustine Town Plan Historic District, the Llambias House is designated a National Historic Landmark and is one of the few buildings in the area that dates back to the first Spanish Colonial Period (1565-1763) (National Park Service U.S. Department of the Interior 2020).
+Situated between the Matanzas River and Lake Maria Sanchez, the Llambias House experiences high exposure to flood water encroaching from both the east and west along St. Francis Street during extreme weather events.
+Due to the significant historic value of this asset and the available green space, the following mitigation actions are proposed to alleviate the effects of flood hazards: • Site and Landscape Adaptations: Landscape Berm and Additional Trees • Temporary Protective Measures: Temporary Flood Wrap and Removable Flood Gates The Llambias House allows for a unique opportunity in a cityscape to use green or nature-based site infrastructure since the built infrastructure occupies less than 10% of the total parcel.
+This open space allows the addition of trees that naturally offer resilience as they age by intercepting water through their root systems.
+The green space also allows the implementation of landscape berms that can work in conjunction with the existing perimeter walls to offer protection against floodwaters.